favonia/cloudflare-ddns/docs/CONTRIBUTING.markdown

 1. Check the license.

-   Roughly speaking, you agree to license your contribution under [Apache 2.0](../LICENSE), and you assert that you have full power to license your contribution under [Apache 2.0](../LICENSE).
+   Roughly speaking, you agree to license your contribution under [Apache 2.0 with LLVM exceptions](../LICENSE), and you assert that you have full power to license your contribution under [Apache 2.0 with LLVM exceptions](../LICENSE).
 Please refer to the [license text](../LICENSE) for the precise legal terms.

 2. Test your code!